On this page

 Official controls are in place under UK law to make sure imported products meet GB standards for animal and public health.

 Imports are checked at border control posts approved to handle each type of product.
-Felixstowe is approved to inspect imports of animal products for human consumption, feed and technical uses.
+Felixstowe and Harwich are approved to inspect imports of animal products for human consumption, feed and technical uses.

 We follow a rigorous process which includes document checks and product examinations to establish the safety of imported products and we charge a fee for the service payable by the person responsible for the load.

-There are inspection facilities at Felixstowe for refrigerated products and ambient products for human consumption and for animal by-products
+There are inspection facilities at Felixstowe and Harwich for refrigerated and ambient products for human consumption and animal by-products but please note that while Harwich BCP is approved for chilled animal by-products, Felixstowe BCP is not

 The facilities are approved by DEFRA and regularly audited by the Animal and Plant Health Agency to ensure standards are maintained.

-The border control post at Felixstowe is owned and operated by the Port of Felixstowe which presents consignments there, on behalf of the person responsible for the load, for Suffolk Coastal Port Health Authority to examine.
+The border control post facilities at Felixstowe are owned and operated by the Port of Felixstowe which presents consignments there, on behalf of the person responsible for the load, for Suffolk Coastal Port Health Authority to examine.
+At Harwich the BCP facilities are owned and operated by Harwich International Port.

 Retained Reg.
 (EU) 2019/2007 lists the animal products that are subject to official border controls and includes products such as:

-Consignments of products of animal origin may not be removed from the border control post until all veterinary checks are complete and the required fees paid.
+Consignments of animal product subject to official border controls may not be removed from the border control post until all official border controls have been completed, the required fees paid and a CHEDP authorising import or transit has been issued.

 Approval of BCPs